metavalent/metavalent.github.io/home.md

 modified: 2023-04-20T16:30:34-07:00
 ---

+### We Are Inquiring Together

 ... into how the heck I broke the Jekyll theme on this site, this time, while finishing the book.
-Knit one, pearl two.
-Just.
-Keep.
-Moving.
-Forward.
+Simplify.
+Then go simpler.

 ### What is Metavalent Stigmergy?